microsoft/qsharp/README.md

 - samples
 - documentation

-To see instructions about building playground , refer to [Building PlayGround Locally](./playground/README.md#building-playground-locally).
+To see instructions about building playground , refer to [Building Playground Locally](./playground/README.md#building-playground-locally).

 ### Python